Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 - Common
   - The Apple JDK dependency issue, which appeared when starting the Tizen IDE and dynamic analyzer, has been fixed.
+- Native IDE
-- Native IDEThe bug, which caused unnecessary files (such as .EDC file) to be included when native modules were packaged into the .tpk file, has been fixed.
+  - The bug, which caused unnecessary files (such as .EDC file) to be included when native modules were packaged into the .tpk file, has been fixed.
 - CLI
   - The bug, which caused the native CLI to return success codes even though a build failed, has been fixed.